Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Abstract

 \section{Abstract}

-Time-varying dielectric metasurfaces supporting sharp optical resonances with a non-trivial electromagnetic field distribution represent a unique platform for realizing temporal interfaces for metasurface guided waves (MGWs).
+Time-varying dielectric metasurfaces that support sharp optical resonances with nontrivial electromagnetic field distributions constitute a unique platform for realizing temporal interfaces for metasurface-guided waves (MGWs).
 Rapidly changing metasurface resonance enables frequency conversion and temporal scattering of a concurrently propagating MGW.
-Using analytical methods and electromagnetic simulations, we demonstrate that localized free-carrier generation can be engineered to produce frequency-shifted, time-refracted, and reflected infrared MGWs.
-Furthermore, we demonstrate that such time interfaces can be utilized to generate large, highly localized quasistatic magnetic fields within the metasurfaces.
-The resulting nanoscale magnetization, supported by the residual circulating currents, persists after the departure of the time-scattered MGWs.
-We further demonstrate that the initial electromagnetic energy of the injected MGWs is partitioned between the time-reflected/refracted MGWs, residual motion of the free carriers, and a quasistatic magnetic field.
+Using analytical methods and electromagnetic simulations, free carriers are generated locally to create frequency-shifted infrared MGWs.
+Such time interfaces can be utilized to generate large, highly localized quasistatic magnetic fields within the metasurfaces.
+The resulting nanoscale magnetization, supported by the residual circulating currents, persists for several optical cycles after the departure of the time-scattered MGWs.
+During the rectification process, the initial electromagnetic energy of the injected MGWs is partitioned between the temporally scattered MGWs, the residual motion of the free carriers, and a quasistatic magnetic field.